 - Drawbacks: It's more time consuming, and can lead to vendor lock-in.

 Completing the migration process doesn't mean the work is over.
 You should constantly be reviewing feedback, evaluating for efficiency and adjusting as necessary.

 Never forget that this is a multiyear journey.

-You should be a strong advocate for a cloud-first strategy, but also recognize that not all your applications need to live in the cloud – at least not in year one.
+You should be a strong advocate for a cloud-first strategy, but also recognise that not all your applications need to live in the cloud – at least not in year one.
 As new tools and services arise and the cloud landscape evolves over time, you will need to reassess.
 Think constant iteration and focus on making lots of small changes, which, when bundled together, result in real transformation.

 Whether you're at the beginning of your journey or a few years in, make sure you're constantly reevaluating your position to ensure you're taking full advantage of the cloud.

 Learn more by checking out my full BrightTalk webinar on Creating a Multi-Cloud Buying Strategy.